New Client Special $120 for 4 hours of organizing

 * Sanitizer ingestion common reason for Poison Control Center calls; 120-proof alcohol can cause seizures, coma, or even death in children.

-* FDA banned 19 chemicals in antibacterial soaps; said useless, might cause harm.
+* FDA banned 19 chemicals in antibacterial soaps; said to be useless, and might cause harm.

-* Soap and water,- most effective sanitizer, and eco-friendly; wash for 20 seconds; prevents plastic container waste.
+* Soap and water, most effective sanitizer, and eco-friendly; wash for 20 seconds; bar soap prevents plastic container waste.